 Ironically, after my site started growing in high page views, I received an email from Bluehost asking for a partnership.
 I told him I wasn’t using Bluehost anymore, and he said that didn’t matter.
 He offered a high commission for each person that signed up.
 DING, DING, DING!
 This is why the other bloggers recommend them.
 Notice those same bloggers are not using Bluehosts themselves.
 This is why I call them sell-outs.
 I won’t lie.
 I was tempted.
 I threw away the email, so I can’t remember the exact amount, but it was enough to make me consider.
 I decided I couldn’t sell my soul.

 Instead, I will make a referral commission if you sign up through me with Site Ground.
 You will be happy with them and much, much, much better off.
 I am saving you from tears, frustration, and banging your head on the wall.
 I promise.
 If you don’t use them, don’t use Bluehost.
-Just saying….4.
-Grow Your Email List.
+Just saying….
+Some blogging secrets you won’t hear anywhere else.
+4. Grow Your Email List.
 I personally hate email.
 I also hate getting tons of junk email.
 It is aggravating to sort through the bad emails to get to the good.
 Therefore, when I began my blog, I didn’t focus at all on email.
 So much so, that when I moved over my site to Inmotion Hosting and my site got all messed up, somehow the email plugin I had got deleted.
 I didn’t pay attention.
 For a whole year, I didn’t even have a way for my followers to sign up for email.
 Crazy, stupid mistake!
 I wasn’t sending out emails at the time, so it didn’t register that I didn’t have a sign up.
 Then I read Nagi’s, “Building Your Email List is your #1 Growth Priority” and a light bulb went on in my brain.

 Your Email List is Crucial!